ckan/ckan-docker/README.md

 #### Development mode

 Use this mode if you are making code changes to CKAN and either creating new extensions or making code changes to existing extensions.
 This mode also uses the `.env` file for config options.

+Again, the default for Development mode is secure.
+Please see the section above on Secure mode.
+There are 2 reference compose `.yml` files

+* `docker-compose.dev.secure.yml` - this is the same as the default file `docker-compose.dev.yml`
+* `docker-compose.dev.insecure.yml` - to be used if the insecure (ie: legacy) config is to be used

 To develop local extensions use the `docker-compose.dev.yml` file: